TUDelft-PRIME-Books/Linear-Algebra/Chapter8/SymmetricMatrices.md

 ({prf:ref}`Prop:SymmetricMat:AlgGeomMultiplicity`).

-We will put the intricate proof at the end, and consider two  examples first.
+We will put the intricate proof at the end of the subsection, and first consider two  examples.

 The first example is a continuation of the earlier  {prf:ref}`Ex:SymmetricMat:DoubleEV`.